painfulloop/Watermark-DnCNN/README.md

 2. __Watermark_train__ in order to train dncnn for 6 epochs
 4. __AuxVisualizer_train__ in order to train Prior model for 2 epochs
 5. __WatermarkedVisualizerModel__ in order to show results of 2 epochs retraining on watermarked image "Mr Vision"
-6. __PaperAnalysis__ reproduces the uniqueness tests and robustness tests to model Fine-Tuning
+6. __PaperAnalysis__ reproduces the uniqueness tests and robustness tests to model Fine-Tuning and Pruning

 ## Scripts details